intuited/CloseableQueue/README.markdown

 Transformation of iterables to and from queues is made convenient via the `enqueue` and `dequeue` functions.

-The `EnqueueThread` provides a further layer of convenience.
+The `EnqueueThread` function provides a further layer of convenience.

-Although designed to work with Closeable queues, these functions can also be meaningfully applied to other Queues.
+Although designed to work with closeable queues, these functions can also be meaningfully applied to other Queues.

 See their docstrings for more information.